Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: Introduction

 \section{Introduction}

 Mathematical modeling often involves examining the key attributes of dynamical systems that can be used to explain and predict the behavior of many real-world phenomena.
-Two important aspects of this process, system identification and parameter estimation, aim to improve our understanding of the system dynamics through use of observed data.
+Two important aspects of this process, system identification and parameter estimation, aim to improve our understanding of the system dynamics by learning and/or characterizing the predictive model equations through use of observed data.
 Recently, a growing number of proposed methods numerically approximate the system dynamics directly from observed data \cite{Brunton2016SINDy, Rudy2019, Raissi2018HPM}.
 Dynamics discovery can be considered as a function approximation problem by treating the unknown governing equations as target functions dependent on the system states and time derivatives.
 This problem has been explored in the context of both ordinary differential equations (ODEs) \cite{Raissi2018LMM,Rudy2019,Tipireddy2022LMM} and partial differential equations (PDEs) \cite{Raissi2019PINN,Raissi2018HPM,Lu2021DeepONet,PINNsurvey}.
-Furthermore, there has been increased interest in combining scientific knowledge with machine learning (ML) to create more robust and interpretable algorithms in the emerging field of {scientific machine learning} (SciML) \cite{sciml, Karniadakis2021, Cuomo2022, Willard2022SciML}.
+Furthermore, there has been increased interest in combining scientific knowledge with machine learning (ML) to create more robust and interpretable algorithms in the emerging field of {scientific machine learning} (SciML) \cite{sciml, Karniadakis2021, Cuomo2022, Willard2022SciML,PeNNsurvey2024,Kim2021}.

-In this work, we introduce a novel SciML approach that combines deep learning and numerical methods to address system identification and parameter estimation problems in deterministic dynamical systems.
-There are various approaches in the literature that combine scientific knowledge and ML.
-One approach enforces domain knowledge into ML to constrain the set of possible approximate functions \cite{Raissi2019PINN, PINNsurvey, DeepXDE}.
+In this work, we introduce a novel SciML approach that combines deep learning and numerical methods to address system identification and parameter estimation problems in deterministic dynamical systems governed by differential equations.
+Various approaches in the literature combine scientific knowledge and ML to varying degrees.
+One type of approach enforces domain knowledge into ML to constrain the set of possible approximate functions \cite{Raissi2019PINN, PINNsurvey, DeepXDE, Rao2021PeNN, daw2021PGNN}.
 Another perspective utilizes ML to discover new domain knowledge by learning from an undefined system \cite{Brunton2016SINDy, Raissi2018HPM, Churchill2023Missing}.
-Within this framework, we consider how to incorporate ML into scientific computing with the goal of improving dynamical system predictions by (i) enforcing physics in cases where it is known and (ii) augmenting with ML in cases where it is unknown.
+Within this framework, we consider how to combine ML and scientific computing with the goal of improving dynamical system predictions by (i) enforcing domain knowledge in cases where it is known and (ii) augmenting with data and ML in cases where it is unknown.